In-patient luxury rehab center in Thailand

 Trichotillomania, also known as a hair-pulling disorder, is a mental health disorder with recurrent or irresistible impulses to pull out hair from the scalp, eyebrows, eyelashes, and other parts of the body.
 These uncontrollable urges that lead to hair-pulling persist even when a person tries to stop.

 People with trichotillomania, also called trich, tend to have patchy bald spots resulting in major distress.
-In many cases, the condition interferes with social or work functioning, Mayo Clinic explains.
+In most cases, the condition interferes with social or work functioning, a 2023 article titled, “Trichotillomania (hair-pulling disorder)” from Mayo Clinic explains.

 The exact causes of trichotillomania are unclear.
-Like many other disorders, this one could have both environmental and genetic components.
-Similarities between trichotillomania and OCD could imply the involvement of the serotonergic transmitter system in this disorder.
-The way a person deals with stress and changes in hormone levels during puberty could also contribute to the development of hair-pulling disorder.
+Like many other disorders, this one has both environmental and genetic components.
+Similarities between trichotillomania and OCD imply the involvement of the serotonergic transmitter system in this disorder.
+The way a person deals with stress and changes in hormone levels during puberty additionally contribute to the development of hair-pulling disorder.

 Effects of trichotillomania are numerous but revolve around noticeable hair loss and bald areas.
 The condition causes emotional distress in the form of shame, embarrassment, and humiliation.
-Many people with trich struggle with anxiety, depression, and low self-esteem.
-Emotional distress leads caused by trichotillomania leads to problems with work or social functioning.
-A person may avoid social occasions and tend to isolate themselves from others.
-They also tend to avoid intimacy, job opportunities, and various activities.
+People with trich struggle with anxiety, depression, and low self-esteem.

 The constant hair-pulling often leads to damage to hair and skin.
-Effects of trichotillomania may include scarring, infections, inflammation, and other problems.
-When left unmanaged, the condition can destroy hair follicles and prevent future hair growth in that specific spot.
-For some people, trichotillomania leads to another problem – eating hair.
+Effects of trichotillomania include scarring, infections, inflammation, and other problems.
+When left unmanaged, the condition destroys hair follicles and prevents future hair growth in that specific spot.
+For certain people, trichotillomania leads to another problem – eating hair.
 This leads to the development of trichobezoar, a matted hairball, in the digestive tract.
-Hairball is a serious problem that can even lead to death.
+Hairball is a serious problem that potentially leads to death.

 2. Intermittent explosive disorder